Radar vs High-Speed Camera Tech: What Golf Clubs and Home Simulator Buyers Really Need to Know

 Indoors & Enclosed Bays

-In simulator rooms, coaching studios or indoor performance labs, camera-based systems win comfortably:
+In simulator rooms, coaching studios or indoor performance labs, camera-based systems are almost always the better choice:

 Don’t require 2-3 m behind the golfer